janagamap/tipcalc/README.md

 Submitted by: Prashanth

-Time spent: 3 hours spent in total
+Time spent: 6 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations